Washman310/Five-Applied-Machine-Learning-Techniques-Implemented-in-Python/README.md

 This project demonstrates the implementation of five modern machine learning workflows using real-world datasets and widely adopted Python libraries.
 Each workflow highlights a different area of applied machine learning, ranging from transformer-based natural language processing to explainable artificial intelligence.

-The objective of the project is to demonstrate the complete machine learning lifecycle:
+The objective of this project is to demonstrate the complete machine learning lifecycle, including:

 - Data preprocessing
 - Feature engineering